adammurdoch/kotlin-tools/libs/file-io/README.md

 # file-io

-A Kotlin multiplatform library for using the file system.
+A Kotlin multiplatform library for accessing the file system.

 The entry point is `FileSystem`